mat-docs/RTA.Releases/README.md

 # RTA Release Binaries

-Provides hosting for [RTA Toolkit Services](https://rta-beta.netlify.app/downloads/services/) binaries for Windows and Linux.
+[RTA Toolkit Services](https://rta-beta.netlify.app/downloads/services/) binaries for Windows and Linux.

 For most use-cases, we recommend the Docker Images.